-Operating results for the three and six months ended June 30, 2022 are not necessarily indicative of results that may occur in future interim periods or for the full fiscal year.
+Operating results for the three months ended March 31, 2023 are not necessarily indicative of results that may occur in future interim periods or for the full fiscal year.

-This Ouarterly Report on Form 10-O contains statements indicating expectations about future performance and other forward-looking statements within the meaning of Section 27A of the Securities Act, and Section 21E of the Securities Exchange Act of 1934, or the Exchange Act, that involve risks and uncertainties.
+This Quarterly Report on Form 10-Q contains statements indicating expectations about future performance and other forward-looking statements within the meaning of Section 27A of the Securities Act, and Section 21E of the Securities Exchange Act of 1934, or the Exchange Act, that involve risks and uncertainties.
 Words such as "may," "will," "should," "could," "would," "expect," "plan," "anticipate," "believe," "estimate," "project," "potential," "seek," "target," "goal," "intend," variations of such words, and similar expressions are intended to identify forward-looking statements.
 These statements appear throughout this Quarterly Report on Form 10-Q and are statements regarding our current expectation, belief, or intent, primarily with respect to our operations and related industry developments.
-Examples of these statements include, but are not limited to, statements regarding our expectations with respect to the following: our business and scientific strategies; the progress of our product development programs, including whether we may resume clinical testing, and the timing of results thereof; regulatory submissions and approvals; the impact of the COVID-19 pandemic on our company and operations; our drug discovery technologies; our research and development expenses; protection of our intellectual property; sufficiency of our cash and capital resources and the need for additional capital; and our operations and legal risks.
+Examples of these statements include, but are not limited to, statements regarding our expectations with respect to the following: our business and scientific strategies; the progress of our product development programs and the timing of results; regulatory submissions and approvals; the impact of COVID-19 on our company and operations; our drug discovery technologies; our research and development expenses; protection of our intellectual property; sufficiency of our cash and capital resources and the need for additional capital; and our operations and legal risks.
 You should not place undue reliance on these forward-looking statements.
 Our actual results and the timing of events may differ significantly from the results discussed in the forward-looking statements for many reasons.
-Factors that might cause such a difference include those discussed under the caption "Risk Factors" and elsewhere in this Ouarterly Report on Form 10-O. These and many other factors could affect our future financial and operating results.
+Factors that might cause such a difference include those discussed under the caption "Risk Factors" and elsewhere in this Quarterly Report on Form 10-Q. These and many other factors could affect our future financial and operating results.
 We undertake no obligation to update any forward-looking statement to reflect events after the date of this Quarterly Report.
 In addition, statements that "we believe" and similar statements reflect our beliefs and opinions on the relevant subject.
 These statements are based on information available to us as of the date of this Quarterly Report on Form 10-Q. While we believe that information provides a reasonable basis for these statements, that information may be limited or incomplete.
-Our statements should not be read to indicate that we have conducted an exhaustive inquiry into or review of, all relevant information.
-These statements are inherently uncertain and investors are cautioned not to unduly rely on these statements.
+Our statements should not be read to indicate that we have conducted an exhaustive inquiry into or review of all relevant information.
+These statements are inherently uncertain and investors are cautioned not to unduly rely on these statements